Another cyclone expected to hit Mozambique on Thursday

-Weather forecasters say Cyclone Kenneth will bring heavy rainfall, strong winds and waves of several meters to the southern African nation, which is still reeling from the effects of devastating Cyclone Idai.
+Weather forecasters say Cyclone Kenneth will bring heavy rainfall, strong winds and waves of several metres to the southern African nation, which is still reeling from the effects of devastating Cyclone Idai.

 International energy companies such as Exxon Mobil have been developing huge natural gas fields off the coast of northern Mozambique.